tfausak/tfausak.github.io/_drafts/ruby-classes.md

 You have one simple question to answer:
 Is `object` an instance of `klass`?

-1. If you're like me, your first attempt would be to use a `case` statement.
+1. If you're like me, you'll reach for a `case` statement first.
-    Let's look only at the conditional part of the desugared statement.
+    We already desugared it,
+    so let's focus on the conditional expression.

     ``` rb
     klass === object
     # => true
     ```

-    How can we make this return `false`?
+    Now how can we break this?
-    We need to override `.===`.
+    We need to override the `.===` method to return something falsey.
     Usually you would do that like this:

     ``` rb